Accenture/salt-logistic-mapper/README.md

 Mapper Service

 A service to mapping edifact or csv files to Transport and PacketCSV objects using Smooks library.
-It uses akka builin server.
+It uses akka builtin server.

 # API Docs